Retirement Cold Feet

 After years of planning, a 65-year-old has retirement cold feet, despite being financially prepared.
 How can he get past his fears and learn to relax?
-Advice columnist Eric Thomas weighs in.
+Advice columnist Eric Thomas weighs in – plus added suggestions from a retirement educator.

 Dear Eric: